 Our breasts are such a crucial part of our feminine identity; it stands to reason that breast augmentation is the most popular plastic surgery procedure of all time.
-Breast augmentation has helped millions of women all over the world achieve fuller breasts and restore lost volume.
-But there’s more to breast augmentation than enhancing the size of the breasts and improving their projection; those seeking a breast augmentation in Long Beach are also looking to boost their confidence and pride in their body.
+Cosmetic breast surgery has helped millions of women all over the world achieve fuller breasts and restore lost volume.
+But there’s more to breast enhancement than enhancing the size of the breasts and improving their projection; those seeking breast implants in Long Beach are also looking to boost their confidence and pride in their body.

-Breast augmentation, and the surgeons that perform it, have evolved considerably in the last 50 years.
-Breast augmentation results look more natural than ever because surgeons are better able to customize breast augmentation towards a patient’s unique body and aesthetic goals.
-Thanks to that degree of personalization, breast augmentation can give women a new figure that looks proportional and balanced.
+Breast enhancement techniques and the surgeons that perform them have evolved considerably in the last 50 years.
+Results look more natural than ever because surgeons are better able to customize treatment towards a patient’s unique body and aesthetic goals.
+With that degree of personalization, implants can give women a new figure that looks proportional and balanced.

-Of course, even with the incredible advancements in breast augmentation, your surgeon is still the most crucial aspect of your breast augmentation.
+Of course, even with the incredible advancements in cosmetic surgery, your surgeon is still the most crucial aspect of your treatment plan.
 That’s why so many women choose Dr. Waltzman, a Board-Certified Plastic Surgeon that’s renowned for his work with breast augmentation.
-Dr. Waltzman was specialty trained at an Aesthetic Surgery fellowship at the world-renowned Cleveland Clinic, where he learned advanced techniques for breast augmentation.
+Dr. Waltzman was specialty trained at an Aesthetic Surgery fellowship at the world-renowned Cleveland Clinic, where he learned advanced techniques for this procedure.

-Dr. Waltzman is known for his dedication to helping women achieve self-confidence, and he takes great care to support every patient throughout the entire breast augmentation journey.
+Dr. Waltzman is known for his dedication to helping women achieve self-confidence, and he takes great care to support every patient throughout their entire journey.
 From the consultation to the recovery period, Dr. Waltzman will be there to personally guide you.
-Dr. Waltzman understands that breast augmentation is a transformative process, and his ultimate goal is to make sure every patient feels peace of mind.
+Dr. Waltzman understands that breast augmentation is a transformative process, and his ultimate goal is to make sure every patient feels a peace of mind.

-In addition to providing outstanding patient care, Dr. Waltzman will also personalize your breast augmentation in Long Beach so your results won’t just look stunning—they’ll look right and natural for your body.
+In addition to providing outstanding patient care, Dr. Waltzman personalizes your treatment so your results won’t just look stunning—they’ll look right and natural for your body.